Mitch311G/Thumbs-Up/README.md

 ---

 ## Project Responsibilities
 Each team member was responsible for developing different features in the app accross the entire stack.
-My contribution to **Thumbs Up** resides primarily in the development of upcoming and previous trip lists for riders and the tirp history for drivers.
+My contribution to **Thumbs Up** resides primarily in the development of the upcoming rider trip list and riders/drivers tirp history (shared component).
 Inside the riders trip history, riders are able to rate drivers using a 5 star rating system and only rate the driver once per trip.

-To see these features in action, visit the **Usage** section below.
+**To see these features in action, visit the Usage section below.**

 ---